jimmsi/receptfix/backend/db-design/database-schema-overview.md

 | `amount`         | Decimal                          |
 | `recipe_unit_id` | FK → units.id (unit used in recipe) |

-- Allows same ingredient to be used in different units in different recipes.

 ---

 ## Unit Conversions (`unit_conversions`)